junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "How do we juice you up?"
 Dean swallows, asking dryly.

-"Let me see," Lucifer starts counting fingers with a wide smile, "a few million souls -- I don't mind where, Heaven, Hell, Purgatory, you guys know the way; my sword -- haven't seen it for years, missed it so much, but it would work so nicely --"
+"Let me see," Lucifer starts counting fingers with a wide smile, "a few million souls -- I don't mind from where, Heaven, Hell, Purgatory, you guys know the way; my sword -- haven't seen it for years, missed it so much, but it would work so nicely --"

 "What's it like?
 Your sword?"
 Dean asks.

 "You know, strong, big, long.
 I can ride along.
-And best of all -- it's not very far or difficult to find."
-Lucifer curls his lips, eyes shifting to Sam, glancing him up and down.
+And best of all -- it's not very far or very difficult to find."
+Lucifer curls his lips, eyes shifting to Sam, wiggling his eyebrows.

 "Me."
-Sam takes a shallow breath.
+Sam takes a sharp breath.

-"You can go to Hell," Dean snaps at Lucifer.
+"You can go to Hell," Dean snaps at Lucifer, landing a hand on Sam's shoulder, pulling him farther away from the Devil.

 "Been there, done that.
-Not a fan," the Devil answers.
+Not a fan," the Devil answers flatly.

 "Dean -- we are not seriously talking about 'how to make Lucifer powerful again', are we?"
 Cas warns with a low voice.